gummesson/jekyll-rake-boilerplate/README.md

 `rake page["Page title","Path/to/folder"]` creates a new page.
 If the file path is not specified the page will get placed in the site's source directory.

-`rake git["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.
+`rake deploy["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.

-`rake remote` uses either `robocopy` or `rsync` to transfer your site to a remote host/server.
+`rake transfer` uses either `robocopy` or `rsync` to transfer your site to a remote host/server or a local git repository.

 ### _config.yml